“Black ink and white paper,” Ehlo drawled out dramatically. “This is what I call a guaranteed contract.”

 Tang Feng shook it real quick before turning to stare at the girls.
 “Objections?”

-“Wouldn’t it be unfair since the time limit would cut into renovation?”
+“Wouldn’t it be unfair since the time limit would cut into the renovation?”
 Qiao Qiao asked.

 Tang Feng smiled.
 “Clever girl.”